Hierosoft/rotocanvas/doc/development/readme.md

       reducing storage use; then alpha is applied] layers [folder]
         <layerNumber>.png
-        <layerNumber>.yml [not yet implemented]
+        <layerNumber>.json [not yet implemented]
 ```
-* an older considered method:
+* an older considered method (formerly YAML):
 ```
   Storage Format
   *.rotocanvas folder with L folder under it (Layers folder) where * is base name of sequence (excluding sequential numbering) folder for each keyframe containing layer files (whether hand-painted movement frame or actual interpolated keyframe)
-    Each layer has a png file and a yml file
+    Each layer has a png file and a json file
-    YML file specifies:
+    JSON specifies:
     paint_type:  # can be:
-      mask (use alpha as final alpha, and ignore colors) reveal (any transparent areas reveal background--provides a maximum alpha to all previous layers) plain (just paint--use normal alpha overlay)
+      mask (use alpha as final alpha, and ignore colors) reveal (any transparent areas reveal background--provides a maximum alpha to all previous layers) plain (just paint--use alpha to overlay)
     motion_type:  # can be:
       static (non-interpolated keyframe aka paint)
       interpolated (position[and rotation & scale eventually] interpolated until next)